I'm a parent with a child that previously qualified for free or reduced lunch. What happens now under the Community Eligibility Provision (CEP)?

 - The CEP program designation does not transfer with the student.

-- The family must apply using the traditional free/reduced lunch application at the new school if the school is not part of CEP.
+- The family must apply using the traditional free/reduced price lunch application at the new school if the school is not part of CEP.

 Why does the department need parents to fill out the Family Household Survey form?